fmaste/Haskell/doc/EvaluationStrategies.md

 combination of two things:
 - Substitute pointers: Substituting pointers to the argument rather than copying it avoids duplicating the unevaluated argument.
-This gives rise to what is called sharing and what in Haskell is known as [thunk](https://wiki.haskell.org/Thunk).
+This gives rise to what in GHC is known as [thunk](https://wiki.haskell.org/Thunk).
-- Updating the root of the redex with the result: If we are to exploit sharing successfully we must ensure that when an expression is reduced we modify the graph to reflect the result.
+- Updating the root of the redex with the result: We must ensure that when an expression is reduced we modify the graph to reflect the result.
 This will ensure that shared expressions will only be reduced once.

 ### Memoization